Tips for Protecting Your Back

 Backs can be a pain!
 Not always, but more and more the older we get.
-It’s easy to do one thing just the wrong way in just the right way to wrench your back and end up in pain for days.
+It’s easy to do something in just the wrong way to wrench your back and end up in pain for days.
 But it isn’t always one particular thing you do or don’t do that causes back pain.
 Very often, it is an accumulation of many things… including years of wear and tear.

 Not all back pain can be avoided and the odds of experiencing back issues increase as we get older.
-But, there are things we can do protect and strengthen our backs that will help minimize the effects of aging and help prevent back injuries.
+But there are things we can do to protect and strengthen our backs that will help minimize the impact of aging on our backs and help prevent back injuries.

 Many studies have been done on how best to protect the back.
-Researchers have studied how the things we do and how we do them affect the back.
+Researchers have studied how the things we do, as well as how we do them, affect the back.
 They’ve come up with better ways to stand, walk, sit, lift, bend, etc. The findings from most of these studies are available online.